Arthritis pain: Treatments absorbed through your skin

 Topical nonsteroidal anti-inflammatory drugs

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are a common treatment for osteoarthritis.
+Nonsteroidal anti-inflammatory drugs are a common treatment for osteoarthritis.
+They are called NSAIDs for short.
 But the kind you take by mouth, called oral NSAIDs, can cause stomach upset and heart problems.
 Topical nonsteroidal anti-inflammatory drugs, however, have a lower risk of both.

-Several topical products (Voltaren Arthritis Pain, Pennsaid, others) are made with a nonsteroidal anti-inflammatory medicine called diclofenac.
-They treat osteoarthritis in joints that are close to the skin, such as the hands and knees.
-These products were once available only by prescription.
+Several topical products are made with a nonsteroidal anti-inflammatory drug called diclofenac.
+One example is Voltaren Arthritis Pain.
+These products treat osteoarthritis in joints that are close to the skin, such as the hands and knees.
+They were once available only by prescription.
 But now you can get them without a prescription.

-Some studies show that many nonsteroidal anti-inflammatory creams and gels work as well as oral nonsteroidal anti-inflammatory drugs.
-For older people or those who can't take nonsteroidal anti-inflammatory drugs by mouth, topical NSAIDs might be a good choice.
+Some studies show that many nonsteroidal anti-inflammatory creams and gels work as well as oral NSAIDs.
+For older people or those who can't take this type of medicine by mouth, topical NSAIDs might be a good choice.

 Other topical arthritis products